Am I required to attend orientation to sign up for benefits?

 What effect does having my premiums taken out before or after taxes have on my choice to drop coverage?

-If you have your Medical or Dental insurance premiums taken out of your paycheck before taxes, you may ONLY make changes to your coverage when you have a Qualifying Life Event.
-If you elect to pay your health insurance premiums on an after tax-basis, you may terminate a dependent or all family members at any time during the calendar year.
-You may NOT add dependents without a Qualifying Life Event regardless of your pre-tax/after-tax premium coverage level.
-Contact Human Resources /Employees Services at (501) 686-5650 with your particular question.
+If you have your Medical or Dental insurance premiums taken out of your paycheck before taxes, you may ONLY drop coverage when you have a Qualifying Life Event or at the end of the tax year.
+If you elect to pay your health insurance premiums on an after tax-basis, you may drop a dependent or all family members at any time.

-How do I get new Medical and Pharmacy Cards?
+How do I get new Medical and Dental cards?

 What do I do when medical claims are denied?

-The first thing to do is contact QualChoice at 219-5133 and find out why.
-QualChoice will be able to instruct you on the surest way to rectify the problem or discuss ways to appeal the decision.
-Contact HR/Employee Services at (501) 686-5650 if you are unable to get your claims problem resolved after contacting QualChoice.
+The first thing to do is contact UMR at 1-888-438-6105 and find out why.
+UMR will be able to instruct you on the surest way to rectify the problem or discuss ways to appeal the decision.
+Contact HR/Employee Services at (501) 686-5650 if you are unable to get your claims problem resolved after contacting UMR.
+If you have a question about a UAMS bill, please contact the SmartCare Concierge at 686-8749.

-Do I have to choose an option on the Point of Service plan?
+Do I have to choose an option on the Point of Service medical plan?

 Where do I change my retirement investment allocations?